|Pittston City Fire Department|

 The Bureau is staffed utilizing a combination of career and volunteer firefighters.
 Currently, there are seven full time firefighters, supplemented by a staff of fifteen part time firefighters.
 Minimum shift staffing consists of two firefighters.
 In addition to the on-duty staff, the City is fortunate to have two volunteer companies, the Eagle Hose Company, No. 1 and the Niagara Engine Company, No. 2.
 These companies are steeped in tradition, and have served the City for over a century.
 The volunteer companies are also based out of Fire Headquarters.
 These dedicated volunteers provide the majority of the City’s firefighting staff.

-Recently, City Council promoted career firefighter Michael Chernouskas to the position of Captain at the May 15th city council meeting:
+Also recently promoted was career firefighter Michael Chernouskas to the position of Captain at the May 15th city council meeting:

 (in photo, left to right: Fire Chief James Rooney; Mayor Jason C. Klush; City Councilman Samuel "Danny" Argo; Fire Captain Michael Chernouskas; City Councilman Joseph Chernouskas; City Councilman Michael Lombardo, Esq.; City Controller Christopher Latona; City Administrator Joseph Moskovitz)